Skip to main content

 • Enhance transparency with respect to the auditor’s responsibilities and work related to going concern, including strengthening communications and auditor reporting requirements.

-To support effective implementation, the IAASB has published a fact sheet and Basis for Conclusion alongside the revised standard.
-Additional materials will follow in the coming months.
+To support effective implementation, the IAASB has published a fact sheet, Basis for Conclusion, frequently asked questions document, and a technical overview video alongside the revised standard.

 To learn more about the journey to this approved standard, visit the Going Concern project page.